 That is pretty much it.
 We would only recommend not using a primer first only if you are repainting a surface with the exact same colour.

-Deciding Whether to Prime or Not To Prime
+To Prime or Not To Prime Before Painting

 Knowing whether to use a primer paint or not depends on what you are painting as referred to in the article above.

 If you’re a do-it-yourself painter know before you get started to help avoid the headaches that skipping one of the important steps to a perfect end result in your next home painting project can create.